chef/knife-openstack/README.md

 # Working with Windows Images #

-Provisioning and Bootstrapping for Windows 2003/2008 Images is now supported.
-The Windows Images need to have WinRM enabled with Basic Authentication configured.
+Provisioning and bootstrapping for Windows 2003/2008 images is now supported.
+The Windows images need to have WinRM enabled with Basic Authentication configured.
 Current support does not support Kerberos Authentication.

 Example:

     knife openstack server create -I <Image_ID> -f <Flavor_ID> -S <keypair_name> --bootstrap-protocol winrm -P <Administrator_Password> -x Administrator -N <chef_node_name> --template windows-chef-client-msi.erb

 NOTE:
-* Bootstrap Protocol needs to be compulsorily set to winrm.
+* Bootstrap Protocol (`--bootstrap-protocol`) is required to be set to `winrm`.
-* Administrator Username/Password are compulsory parameters.
+* Administrator Username (`--winrm-user` or `-x`) and Password (`-P`) are required parameters.
-* If the Template File is not specified it defaults to a Linux distro(most likely Ubuntu).
+* If the Template File (`--template`) is not specified it defaults to a Linux distro (most likely Ubuntu).

 # Subcommands #